All Episodes

 We all know the stories.

-Hillary was gone to White House.
+Hillary was gone to White House residence doors, but we all know Streisand?

 Streisand's in there?

-Barbara Streisand of the Aspen Institute making more sense than most of the Republicans today.
+Barbara Streisand of the Aspen Institute making more sense than most of the Republicans today?

-Uh Clinton's ego, too big not to be enjoying Obama's problems here.
+Clinton's ego, too big not to be enjoying Obama's problems here.

-The difference between me and these titans of industry is I knew this, and I knew it was all going to happen.
+The difference between me and these titans of industry is I knew this and I knew it was all going to happen.

 That's why I said I hope he fails before he was even elected.